It was long and it was arduous.

 Hours, days and weeks blended together; games melted into one another, goals, saves and fights became a way of life.

-The Vancouver Canucks' NHL-record 14-game road trip had a bit of everything -- mountainous highs and flat-lining lows.
+Vancouver’s NHL record 14-game road trip had a bit of everything, mountainous highs and flatlining lows.

-The Canucks made the best of most situations and rallied around each other to come back from six third-period deficits.
-A .500 record was the goal, an 8-5-1 record was the result -- making this a road trip worthy of a closer look.
+The Canucks made the best of most situations and rallied around each other to comeback from six third period deficits.
+A .500 record was the goal, a 8-5-1 record was the result making this a road trip worthy of a closer look.

 Here’s what the Canucks will remember as the best of the best from the longest road trip ever.

 Rick Rypien: “I think Colorado, that was a good one just because we were down and we’re battling right now as it is and we’re two teams that don’t like each other really so I like the way we won that one for sure.